rticommunity/connextauto-swc-steering/README.md

 ## Introduction

-Demonstrate Sterring Column control use case using RTI Connext DDS.
+Demonstrate Sterring Column control using RTI Connext DDS.

 ## Dependencies

 - RTI Connext Professional 7.3 LTS (SDK)

-- [connextauto-bus](https://github.com/rticommunity/connextauto-bus) provides the common data model, data interfaces, common build system, and component launcher for components in the connextauto ecosystem, and it is:
+- [connextauto-bus](https://github.com/rticommunity/connextauto-bus) provides the common data model, data interfaces, a component launcher, and an *optional* build system.
+It is:

   - Located at the path specified by the environment variable `$DATABUSHOME`
   - **(if not done already)** Follow the [Getting Started](https://github.com/rticommunity/connextauto-bus?tab=readme-ov-file#getting-started) instructions in the [`$DATABUSHOME/README.md`](https://github.com/rticommunity/connextauto-bus?tab=readme-ov-file#getting-started) to generate the datatypes for the *RTI Connext SDK*(s) used by this component